napframework/nap-portal/README.md

-# NAP API Webclient
+# NAP Portal

-The NAP API webclient connects to a NAP websocket server and generates a control interface for you NAP application.
+NAP Portal connects to a NAP websocket server and generates a control interface for you NAP application.